ItsMePaz/JavaScript---Practice-Exam---Blocks/README.md

 1. Given blocks = [2, 6, 8, 5], the function should return 3.
 If starting from blocks[0], the first frog can stay where it is and the second frog can jump to blocks[2] (but not to blocks[3]).

 2. Given blocks = [1, 5, 5, 2, 6], the function should return 4.
 If starting from blocks[3], the first frog can jump to blocks[1], but not blocks[0], and the second frog can jump to blocks[4].

+**I decided to add DOM Manipulation in this project but it was not required during the exam**